MarjoleinHordijk/PythonTutorials/docs/source/02_02_Scripting.md

 <div class="exercise"><strong>Try out the exercises below to see if you understand how to define and call functions within a script.</strong><br/><br/>

 * Write two simple functions ```function1()``` & ```function2()```, each of which take at least one argument.
 Add both of them to a .py file.
-* Specify variables which store potential values for each argument.
+* Specify variables that store potential values for each argument.
 * Within the script, call both functions using the variables you just specified.
 * Where did you locate 1) the definitions of the functions, 2) the specifications of the variable and 3) the code to call the functions?
 Why did you use this particular order in your script?
 * Run the script and check if the results are as expected.